zfcampus / zf-mvc-auth

 $ composer require "zfcampus/zf-mvc-auth"

-Alternately, manually add the following to your composer.json
+Alternately, manually add the following to your composer.json, in the require section:

 "require": { "zfcampus/zf-mvc-auth": "^1.4" }